elastic/ecs/rfcs/text/0025-container-metric-fields.md

 Integrations or other data sources mapping to ECS will need to map their original events to the new fields as well.

+The new field names will allow Kibana Docker containers metrics UI to display data collected from different container sources, therefore it should be renamed to a more generic title.
+Currently, it can only display data from Docker.
 ## Concerns

 <!--